-Tiffany Comprés represents U.S. and non-U.S. companies as an advocate in international arbitration and litigation, and also serves as an arbitrator in international arbitrations.
-Her experience encompasses a range of disputes, and she has extensive experience in the international agriculture, food, logistics, distribution, heavy machinery, and energy sectors.
+Tiffany Comprés serves as counsel, representing companies around the world as an advocate in international arbitration and litigation, and also serves as arbitrator in international arbitrations.
+Her experience encompasses a range of disputes, and she has particular experience in the international agriculture, food & beverage, cryptocurrency, shipping, distribution, heavy machinery, and energy sectors.

-Tiffany is one of only 51 attorneys board-certified as an expert in International Law by The Florida Bar.
-She has been recognized as a Rising Star for 3 years in a row by SuperLawyers, and as an expert on the U.N.
+Tiffany is one of only 3 attorneys board-certified by The Florida Bar as an expert in both International Law and International Arbitration & Litigation.
+She has been recognized an expert on the U.N.
 Convention on Contracts for the International Sale of Goods (CISG) and the Perishable Agricultural Commodities Act (PACA).
 Tiffany has written for, and been interviewed by, several leading industry publications in agriculture, such as Fresh Plaza, in which she was featured in an article titled “PACA vs CISG: Which Prevails, Domestic or International Law?” and Young Arbitration Review (YAR), where she was interviewed about the CISG and arbitration for the 10th year anniversary edition.
 Tiffany also developed an expertise with the Shipping Act of 1984, challengin...

 - Notable Experience as Advocate

 - Represented a U.S. company against a Brazilian international conglomerate in an ICC arbitration over services provided on an energy project in the Dominican Republic.
 The seat of arbitration was Florida, the applicable law was Dominican Republic law.
 Initiated ancillary proceedings in support of arbitration in the state courts of Miami, Florida, and successfully obtained a pre-judgment writ of garnishment over an affiliate of the respondent.
 Ultimately achieved a settlement for payment of the full sum owed in less than 60 days.

 - Represented a U.S. manufacturer of oil re-refining technology as defendant in connection with an international dispute under ICC Arbitration Rules.
 The seat of arbitration was Miami, Florida, the applicable law was the CISG, UNIDROIT, and U.S. law.
 Succeeded in reducing defendant client’s liability from over $20 million to $1.5 million, which was a victory for the defendant.

 - Represented defendant Argentinian and Canadian energy company in an ICDR arbitration against a US provider of turbine enhancement technology.
 The applicable law was the CISG and Florida law.